Airborne Cigar: Airborne Cigar

 ABC required the operator to listen for any broadcasts in the VHF bands.
 As these communications were fleeting, they could not simply hunt around the dial looking for transmissions.
 Instead, a motorized tuner swept the receiver through the entire band 25 times a second.
 Any signals received were sent to an oscilloscope, causing a vertical "blip" to appear on the display.
-The horizontal axis of the oscilloscope was connected to a time base generator with the same 1/25 second period, synchronized to the tuner.
+The horizontal axis of the oscilloscope was connected to a time base generator for the same 1/25 second period, and synchronized to the tuner.
 Thus, the horizontal position of the blip indicated the frequency of the signal.